 - Ask questions about specific, observable behavior.
 Asking employees to give their opinion on a peer or manager’s thoughts or motives is asking for trouble.

 - Don’t try to kill two birds with one stone.
 Avoid referring to two subjects within the same question, as this can lead to confusion and inaccurate answers.

-- Ask specific questions that are easy to answer.
+- Ask questions that are easy to answer.
 If you would have trouble answering the question yourself, it’s probably a good idea to rephrase it.

 - Avoid words and phrases with strong associations.
 While metaphors play a significant role in the way we describe experiences and people, they can also trigger associations that bias survey responses.
-For instance, the phrase “has a strong grasp of complex problems” can create a subconscious bias in favor of male managers, whereas “discusses complex problems with precision and clarity” is more neutral.

 - Use consistency to your advantage.
-Try to design survey sections to contain a similar number of items, and design questions to have a similar number of words.
+Try to design survey sections to contain a similar number of items and design questions to have a similar number of words.

 - Re-run the same survey after a while.
 Conducting the same survey at intervals after implementing changes allows you to measure the impact of the changes you’ve made.

 - Acknowledge findings and communicate actions.
 This will help get buy-in for any changes and demonstrate that surveys are worth the effort on the part of the team member.

 As mentioned, there are a variety of tools and templates available to make running employee surveys easier.
 Here are a few employee survey tools to consider.

 The table below provides a quick breakdown of some notable tools which we'll detail further.

 |Google Forms||Free||Google Sheets||Customizable surveys||- Compatible with any device<br>- Customizable design<br>- Automatic visual reports<br>- Robust data protection|